SaintAllary/War-of-Civilization/README.md

 -After every kill unit get some rang and this rang boost his attack and armor max-lvl -Surrounding give you boost of attack

-</br>Game saves in file *.tlog* that will contain all algoritm of saving and values)
+</br>Game saves in file *.tlog* that will contain all algorithm of saving and values)</br>

+</br>AI isn't very clever, but it always try to build town on the best place, and find enemies</br>

 (I hope I recall all about game,wrote it year ago and maybe forget smth)